Last Updated on

 The aspirants who are good at drawing and a bit of mathematics with some innovative ideas about planning and drawing the above-said environments, they should go for architecture.

-Aspirants with awesome knowledge of physics, chemistry, mathematics and a great interest in structural design, construction & real estate should go for civil engineering.
+Aspirants with awesome knowledge of physics, chemistry, mathematics, and a great interest in structural design, construction & real estate should go for civil engineering.

 Also, one should check the institute or university for recognition before taking admission.

-It is more likely that your idea of civil engineering and Architecture work is vague.
-Maybe when you think of architects, you would only visualize a person making drawings on large sheets of paper and when you think of civil engineers, you imagine someone with a hardhat analyzing on the field of construction, yelling instructions to workers involved in the assembly.
+When you think of architects, you would only visualize a person making drawings on large sheets of paper and when you think of civil engineers, you imagine someone with a hardhat analyzing on the field of construction, yelling instructions to workers involved in the assembly.
 If you were thinking along these lines, though stereotypical, you are to some extent accurate.

 To put it simply, architects design whole buildings and civil engineers just design the structural systems in buildings – and there are other specializations that civil engineers can take on, as well.